Thursday 21 November, 11:39:04

 Interpretation of the simulated numbers

-• Use the numbers in the column with the colored background to have an idea how the sigfox coverage will be for a MeteoHelix device placed at 1.5m height at sufficient distance from buildings and trees.
+• Use the numbers in the column with the colored background to have an idea how the sigfox coverage will be for a weather station placed at 1.5m height at sufficient distance from buildings and trees.

 • The 3 numbers represent the margin you have on the signal received by the 3 best Sigfox base stations.
 The order of the colors green-yellow-orange-red gives you an indication of the signal quality at the base station.
 The higher the number, the more margin you have (more margin = stronger signal = better reception)